Jash-Bohare/CleanChain-V2/README.md

 - **DAO Governance** - Community-driven platform decisions
 - **Cross-chain Support** - Multi-blockchain compatibility

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Workflow
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.